mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 **Style:** For the player militarily aggressive to the maximum with little regard for politics and trade (except maybe by coercion).

+>Homeworlds:  Wren Terra (2/1); Arc Prime (4/0)
+>
+>Starting Units: 1 dreadnought; 1 carrier; 1 destroyer; 1 fighter; 3 infantry; 1 space dock
+>
+>Starting Tech: Antimass Deflectors; Plasma Scoring
+>
+>Commodities: 2
+>
+>Promissory Note: War Funding - At the start of a round of space combat: The Letnev player loses 2 trade goods.
+During this combat round, reroll any number of your dice.
+Then, return this card to the Letnev player
+>
+>Abilities
+>
+>Munitions Reserves: At the start of each round space combat, you may spend 2 trade goods; you may reroll any number of your dice during that combat.
+>
+>Armada: The maximum number of non-fighter ships you can have in each system is equal to 2 more than the number of tokens in your fleet pool.
+>
+>Special units
+>
+>Arc Secundus (flagship): co 8/cm 5(x2)m 1/ca 3; sustain damage; bombardment 5(x3); Other player's units in the system lose planetary shield.
+At the start of each space combat round, repair this ship
+>
+>Race tech
+>
+>L4 Disruptors (yellow; req.
+Y): During an invasion, units cannot us space cannon against your units.
+>
+>Non-Euclidean Shielding (Red; req.
+RR): When 1 of your units uses sustain damage, cancel 2 hits instead of 1.

 ![The Emirates of Hacan]({{ site.baseurl }}/images/races/Hacan.jpg "The Emirates of Hacan")

 **THE EMIRATES OF HACAN**